 Dunedin has an outstanding range of eateries, cafés and bars from the heights of epicurean excellence through to cheap and cheerful takeaways.
 A selection of some of the new, notable or perfect for winter are below.

-The first of Speights’ ale houses, this is the ideal winter dining destination with its hearty meals and warm, woody interiors.
+The first of Speights’ ale houses, this is the ideal winter dining destination with its hearty meals, roaring fire and warm, woody interiors.
 Think southern fare classics like seafood chowder, blue cod, lamb shanks, steak and venison with a good array of vegetarian options as well.
 For beer aficionados this is the place to get your fix of special Speights brews, not available elsewhere in the country.
 All meals are expertly matched to one of our fine tap ales, plus a great range of other beverages.

-For a special occasion or culinary treat, Bracken Restaurant's four and eight course degustation menus are something to behold.
+Dunedin's only modern Scottish restaurant complete with whiskey salon, Bracken Restaurant's four and eight course degustation menus are something to behold.
 Honing in on flavour by using the best, seasonal local ingredients the visually stunning dishes are a revelation in taste.
 One for the winter bucket list.

 This French-inspired eatery is another of Dunedin's culinary heavy hitters, serving up an interesting and flavour packed menu of classics along with more contemporary fare.
 Matched with lovely decor and an impressive wine list, it's a great option for a leisurely mid-winter dinner.